yoctoproject/bmaptool/README.md

 ## Project and maintainer

-The bmap-tools project implements bmap-related tools and API modules.
+The bmaptool project implements bmap-related tools and API modules.
 The entire project is written in python and supports python 2.7 and python 3.x.

 The project author is Artem Bityutskiy (dedekind1@gmail.com).
 The project